Group Sequential Design with Posterior and Posterior Predictive Probabilities: Stopping Rules

-The success thresholds $\boldsymbol{\gamma}$ and $\boldsymbol{\eta}$ bound the type I error rate of sequential designs.
-Standard methods for group sequential design \citep{jennison1999group} prompt initial threshold values that could be tuned using Monte Carlo simulation.
-The sample sizes $\{n_t\}_{t=1}^T$ are selected to ensure the experiment has a small enough type II error rate (i.e., to guarantee power is sufficiently large).
-The failure thresholds $\boldsymbol{\xi}$ and $\boldsymbol{\rho}$ are often chosen to ensure stopping for failure does not greatly inflate the type II error rate.
-In Section \ref{sec:power}, we present a streamlined method to select suitable sample sizes and decision thresholds for group sequential designs with early stopping.
+The decision thresholds $\boldsymbol{\gamma}$, $\boldsymbol{\eta}$, $\boldsymbol{\xi}$ and $\boldsymbol{\rho}$ bound the type I error rates and interim type II error rates of sequential designs.
+The sample sizes $\{n_t\}_{t=1}^T$ are selected to ensure the experiment has a small enough type II error rate at the final analysis (i.e., to guarantee power is sufficiently large).
+In Section \ref{sec:power}, we present a streamlined method to select sample sizes and decision thresholds for GSDs with early stopping.